About the BA (Hons) Game Design (Game Art) programme

 The Games Art pathway will focus on developing learner’s digital and practical art skills for game design and development.

 UCAS 2017 tariff, standard entry requirement for the degree will be 80 UCAS points, with a minimum of grade ‘C’ in both GCSE Maths & English.
 This equates to MMP at Btec National Diploma level, grades CCD at ‘A’ Level, and on the Diploma Foundation Studies (Art, Design & Media) this is equal to a Merit.
-Applicants for the Games Art pathway will be expected to show a portfolio of work that encompasses both practical and digital design.
+Applicants will be expected to show a portfolio of work that encompasses both practical and digital design.

 Non academic Entry Requirements